Macropsalliota meleagris

-Leucoagaricus meleagris is a species of fungus in the family Agaricaceae.
+Macropsalliota meleagris is a species of fungus in the family Agaricaceae.
+It was formerly known as Leucoagaricus meleagris.

 Taxonomy

 It was first described in 1799 by the British mycologist James Sowerby who classified it as Agaricus meleagris and illustrated it in volume II of Coloured Figures of English Fungi or Mushrooms'.
 Sowerby stated that the specimens were found in a hot-bed by Lady Arden on May 24, 1798.

 In 1821, the species was reclassified as Gymnopus meleagris by the British mycologist Samuel Frederick Gray and the common name Turkey-fowl naked-foot was suggested.

 In 1887, it was reclassified as Lepiota meleagris by the Italian mycologist Pier Andrea Saccardo.

 In 1891, it was included in the German botanist Otto Kunze's exhaustive list of reclassifications as Mastocephalus biornatus, however Kunze's Mastocephalus genus, along with most of 'Revisio generum plantarum was not widely accepted by the scientific community of the age and so this classification was not accepted and nothing remains in this genus.

 In 1936, it was reclassified as Hiatula meleagris by the German mycologist Rolf Singer and then as Leucocoprinus meleagris by Marcel Locquin in 1945.
 In 1949 Singer reclassified it as Leucoagaricus meleagris.

+In 2024 the species was reclassified as Macropsalliota meleagris by the Chinese mycologists Kun L. Yang, Jia Y. Lin & Zhu L. Yang as part of the newly created Macropsalliota genus.